cognimbus/nimbus.docs/docs/source/local-agent.rst

 -------------------------------------------------

 * In your terminal use ifconfig to find your local IP (i.e. 172.28.78.216)
-* open the browser at https://172.28.78.216:19993 and insert your password configured in the nimbus.json file
+* Open the browser at https://172.28.78.216:19993 and insert your password configured in the nimbus.json file